jansvabik/gonbspcz/README.md

 # gonbspcz
-Go library for replacing spaces by unbreakable spaces where they should be according to Czech typographical rules.
+Go package for replacing spaces by unbreakable spaces where they should be according to the Czech typographical rules.